CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

     Set-based requirements can be mixed with equality-based requirements.
     For example: `partition in (customerA, customerB),environment!=qa`.

+- Set references in API objects
+  Some Kubernetes objects, such as services and replicationcontrollers, also use label selectors to specify sets of other resources, such as pods.

 - Annotations
   You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
   Clients such as tools and libraries can retrieve this metadata.